skibblenybbles/dojo-jquery/README.md

 </head>
 ```

-If you are loading any JavaScript files that depend on jQuery (and potentially
+If you are loading any JavaScript files that depend on jQuery (and other jQuery
-other plugins) but that aren't written as proper jQuery plugins, you may need
+plugins) but aren't written as jQuery plugins, you may need to modify them.
-to update the files.

-The problem is that the jRequire function sets the global `jQuery` and `$`
+The problem is that the `jRequire()` function sets the global `jQuery` and `$`
 values to the requested jQuery version with the requested plugins installed during
 the duration of time it takes to load all of the requested plugins. `jQuery`
 and `$` are set back to their previous global values